barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 My administrator is trying to understand the current state of a large hospital system.
 She is swamped and needs some information to quickly make some decisions.
 The data is comprised of 10 years worth of clinical care data for over 130 hospitals and integrated networks.
 I have been tasked with answering several questions.

-I used SQL to answer provide insight and make actionable recommendations.
+I used SQL (primarily) and Excel to answer provide insight and make actionable recommendations.

 ## Objectives